Helene Deutsch: Early life and education

-Helene Deutsch was born in Przemyśl, then in the Polish Partition of Austrian Galicia, to Jewish parents, Wilhelm and Regina Rosenbach, on 9 October 1884.
+Helene Deutsch was born in Przemyśl, then in Austrian Galicia, to Jewish parents, Wilhelm and Regina Rosenbach, on 9 October 1884.
 She was the youngest of four children, with sisters, Malvina, and Gizela and a brother, Emil.
 Although Deutsch's father had a German education, Helene (Rosenbach) attended private Polish-language schools.
 In the late eighteenth century, Poland had been partitioned by Russia, Prussia, and Austria; Helene grew up in a time of resurgent Polish nationalism and artistic creativity, Mloda Polska.
 As a result, Helene empathized with the works of Frédéric Chopin, and Polish literature, insisting on her Polish national identity, out of allegiance to a country that she and her siblings viewed as invaded.
 During her youth, Helene became involved in the defence of socialist ideals with Herman Lieberman, a Polish politician.
 Their relations lasted for more than ten years.
 She went with him to an International Socialist Conference in 1910 and met the majority of key socialist figures, such as the charismatic women Angelica Balabanoff and Rosa Luxemburg.

 Deutsch studied medicine and psychiatry in Vienna and Munich.
-She became a pupil and then assistant to Freud, and became the first woman to concern herself with the psychology of women.
+She became a pupil and then assistant to Freud, and became the first woman to concern herself with the psychoanalysis of women.
 Following a youthful affair with the socialist leader Herman Lieberman, Helene married Dr. Felix Deutsch in 1912, and after a number of miscarriages, gave birth to a son, Martin.
 In 1935, she fled Germany, immigrating to Cambridge, Massachusetts, in the United States.
 Helene Deutsch's husband and son joined her a year later, and she worked there as a well-regarded psychoanalyst up until her death in Cambridge in 1982.